-- Full pay during all school closures: Thanksgiving break (three days; the Wednesday, Thursday and Friday of Thanksgiving week); winter break (two weeks); spring break (one week in March); bank holidays (Labor Day, President's Day, Memorial Day, Juneteenth); and summer break (one week in July that falls over Independence Day).
-Total: 27 school days. - Full pay for any Durango 9-R School District designated snow days. - In your first year of employment, you are eligible for paid sick time in accordance with the Colorado Healthy Families and Workplaces Act.
+- Full pay for scheduled hours during all school closures: Thanks giving break (three days; the Wednesday, Thursday and Friday of Thanks giving week); winter break (two weeks); spring break (one week in March); bank holidays (Labor Day, MLK, President's Day, Memorial Day, Juneteenth); and summer break (one week in July that falls over Independence Day).
+Total paid breaks each year = 28 school days (224 hours) - Full pay for scheduled hours for any Durango 9-R School District designated snow days. - In your first year of employment, you are eligible for paid sick time in accordance with the Colorado Healthy Families and Workplaces Act.
 You will receive 1 hour of sick time for every 30 hours worked, with a maximum payout of 48 hours.
 On your one-year anniversary of employment at DELC, you will no longer be accruing sick leave.
-Instead, you will be awarded 56 hours of Personal Time Off (PTO) which covers personal/vacation/sick time in addition to any unused sick time from your first year only.
-On each anniversary moving forward, you will have 56 PTO hours added to your PTO bank (not to exceed our 72-hour cap total). - DELC offers \$200 a month towards an Individual Coverage Health Reimbursement Arrangement (ICHRA) after the 60-day waiting period.
-If enrollment is waived, the employee will still receive \$200/month (full-time) or \$100/month (part-time) as a taxable medical stipend.
-In the instance that DELC does not participate in the ICHRA, all employees will still receive \$200/month (full-time) or \$100/month (part-time) as a taxable medical stipend. - Cell phone reimbursement of \$50 a month (\$25 per paycheck) to recognize staff's use of cell phones for work purposes including, but not limited to documentation to be uploaded into the Teaching Strategies Gold program and taking photos for bi-monthly required newsletters. - The opportunity to join the school's AFLAC plan, which offers supplemental medical, disability, and life insurance plans. - The opportunity to partake in a 403B plan. - Opportunity for funding to pay for early childhood education college courses and/or Childhood Development Associate (CDA) certification. - 50% of tuition fees for employee's children is added per month as taxable income
+Instead, you will be awarded 56 hours of Personal Time Off (PTO) which covers personal, sick, and vacation in addition to any unused sick time from your first year only.
+On each anniversary moving forward, you will have 56 PTO hours added to your PTO bank. - For every completed 3 years of employment at DELC you will acquire an additional 8 hours of PTO.
+See chart below